MaridiM/medic-hub/apps/api/code/2fa.md

 	@Field(() => String, {
 		nullable: true,
-		description: 'User email for authentication (if not already logged in)', })
+		description: 'User email for authentication (required if user is not already logged in)', })
 	@IsOptional()
 	@IsString()